NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 ## Introduction

-This template is intended for use in conjunction with a **WSL** (Windows Subsystem for Linux) distribution running on a **Windows 11** host.
+This template is designed for use in conjunction with a **WSL** (Windows Subsystem for Linux) distribution running on a **Windows 11** host.
-This section explains how to configure a Windows environment to build your GLFW/Skia project for Windows
+This section provides step-by-step instructions for setting up the native Windows build environment, including building the GLFW and Skia libraries from source.

+The setup process involves:

+- Building GLFW 3.4 using Visual Studio and CMake
+- Building Skia graphics library with debug and release configurations
+- Configuring dependencies locally within your project folder for full customization

+<span class="nje-colored-block" style="margin-left:20px;"> <small>Note: This guide focuses on the Windows-native build setup.
+For the companion WSL/Linux setup, see the [Linux Setup Guide](setup_linux).</small></span>

 ### Requirements for Windows

 &nbsp;&nbsp; 📚  Visual Studio 2022 Community Edition (optional)
 &nbsp;&nbsp; 📚  Visual Studio code (optional)